 December 3, 1948 ~ Christian rock singer, bassist Rick Cua born in Syracuse, New York, USA ~ Member of Southern rock band the Outlaws from 1980 through 1983, leaving the band to pursue a career in Christian rock.
 Best known for the 1985 album You're My Road and the 1988 album Can't Stand Too Tall

 December 3, 1947 ~ Drummer John Wilson born in Belfast, Northern Ireland ~ Briefly a member of Them, present on the band's Them Again sophomore album released in 1966.
-Has also worked with the Taste alongside Rory Gallagher, Stud, the Misfits, Skid Row, and others
+Has also worked with the Taste alongside Rory Gallagher, Stud, the Misfits, and Skid Row

 December 3, 1947 ~ Pop, jazz singer Patti Page records Confess ~ Written by Bennie Benjamin and George David Weiss.
 Paired with Twelve O'Clock Flight on the B-side, it would be one of the first records to use multi-tracking.
 With a low budget they couldn't hire a second singer, so Page also recorded the second part with the tracks mixed together.
 Multi-tracking would become a Page trademark.
 The single made it to the top 20.
 Around the same time Doris Day would also have a hit with the song